felippe-regazio/logflake/README.md

 }
 ```

-You can also use different log levels for same reference with fire since it returns a new log:
+You can also use different log levels for same reference:

 ```js
 const logGeneric = log('quiet', 'Generic message');